ChrisL79/Kloudlogger-for-Android/README.md

 ## FAQ

 **Q: Can I use this with Cloudlog?**
 A: Yes.
-Kloudlogger is Cloudlog compatible; the app works with both.
+Kloudlogger is Cloudlog compatible.
+The app works with both.

 **Q: Does the app work offline?**
 A: Partially.
 You can log QSOs offline and they're stored locally.
-Once you have internet, they'll sync to the server.
+Once you have internet, logged QSO's will automatically sync to the server.
 DX cluster and QRZ lookup obviously require internet.
 Telepathy is not yet supported!

 **Q: Can I edit a QSO after logging?**
 A: Yes.
 Open the **Logbook**, tap a QSO, and tap the edit pencil icon.